radicand/printable-banners/.github/instructions/base.instructions.md

 Documentation is essential for maintainability and collaboration.
 Write clear, concise documentation for your code, including comments where necessary, and maintain a well-organized README file that explains how to set up, run, and contribute to the project.
 Use `bun`'s documentation tools to generate API documentation.

+## Principles - Code Style and Consistency

+Maintain consistent code style throughout the project.
+Follow established patterns including:
+- **Interface Placement**: All TypeScript interfaces must be placed at the top of files, immediately after imports and before any function definitions.
+This ensures discoverability and consistency across the codebase.
+- **Naming Conventions**: Use clear, descriptive names for variables, functions, and components.
+- **File Organization**: Follow the established project structure and naming patterns.

 ## Principles - Security